WrenchRB/w-backitemdisplay/README.md

 ## License

-This project is licensed under the GNU General Public License (GNU) v3.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.
 See the [LICENSE](LICENSE) file for details.

 ## Support